Bengaluru: Waste management and pollution

 Waste collection and management is done by the city corporation.
 Pollution regulation and issuance of waste management guidelines is carried out by the Karnataka State Pollution Control Board (KSPCB), which comes under the aegis of Central Pollution Control Board (CPCB), and is headquartered in the city.
-As of 2022, Bengaluru produced around 6000 metric tonnes of solid waste per day.
+As of 2022, Bengaluru produced around 6000 t of solid waste per day.
 The wastes are segregated, compacted, and transported to any of the three garbage processing plants in Bingipura, Mavallipura, or Kudlu.
 As per a 2024 study, the three garbage processing plants were found to be violating environmental regulations, and emitted high levels of particulate matter, causing damage to the local environment and increasing the pollution levels of the city.
 As of 2024, the corporation operated seven wet waste processing plants, 13 bio methane generation plants, and a land fill.
 The corporation earlier operated three more landfill sites at Mavallipura, Mandur, and Doddaballapura, which were closed after complaints from local residents, and reports of diseases due to unsanitary conditions.
 In 2024, the government identified four new locations for the construction of new landfill sites.
 As part of the waste management guidelines, the government of Karnataka has authorised specific companies to manage biomedical and e-wastes in the city.
 However, a report in October 2024 indicated that some of these companies were not disposing of the wastes in the prescribed manner, and are involved in re-selling.

 The city has considerable pollution due to vehicle and industrial exhausts, and unscientific waste disposal.
 The pollution level varies across localities, with higher concentrations of particulate matter reported in industrial and high traffic zones.
 A random sampling of the air quality index (AQI) of twenty stations within the city suggested heavy to severe air pollution around areas of high traffic.
 While the average air quality was at acceptable levels, the PM 2.5 levels exceeded the 60 μg/m^{3} threshold set by the CPCB in certain areas.
 A evaluation of Bengaluru's physical, biological and socioeconomic parameters indicated that the city's air quality and noise pollution were poor.